tdwg/ac/docs/termlist.md

 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>If both description and caption are present in the metadata, a description is typically displayed instead of the resource, a caption together with the resource.
+Thus, in HTML it would be appropriate to use ac:caption values in figcaption elements.
 Often only one of description or caption is present; choose the term most appropriate for your metadata.</td>
 		</tr>
 	</tbody>
 </table>